FarronF/limerick-council-meetings/meetings/2021/02/03-Virtual Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd December 2020.md

 The above can be considered for a Low Cost Safety Scheme.
 However as an

-interim measure road markings will be improved in this area.--- 6
+interim measure road markings will be improved in this area.
+---
+6

 NOTICES OF MOTION